Essential Excel Sheets for Stair Design

 • Total weight of steel required for the flight.

-Purpose is to generate a clear, concise schedule that the steel fixers can use to cut, bend, and place the reinforcement, minimizing waste and errors.
+The purpose is to generate a clear, concise schedule that the steel fixers can use to cut, bend, and place the reinforcement, minimizing waste and errors.

 Stair Load on Supporting Beams Calculator